Remeeting Tanya with a view to her career…

 It was reported that when Roberts joined the team, Spelling had his initial hopes for this series realised.
 This had Roberts as a redhead in the show, alongside the raven-haired Jaclyn Smith and the blonde, Cheryl Ladd.
 Notable guest stars of this fifth series included Christopher Lee, Barbie Benton, Jane Wyman and Sonny Bono.

 A VIEW TO A KILL | Fire Truck Scene, James Bond 007

-In the Bond film, A View to a Kill, Tanya Roberts appeared as Stacey Sutton, as one of Roger Moore’s last four (!)
+In the Bond film, A View to a Kill, Tanya Roberts appeared as Stacey Sutton, one of Roger Moore’s last four (!)
 Bond girls in his stint as Bond.
 This film was the fourteenth film of the James Bond film franchise and Moore’s seventh film.
 This time the actress was a blonde geologist, who is the granddaughter of an oil tycoon, she was thirty at the time of filming.
 Moore was 57 years, and he felt he was too old for the role.

-The bad guy, in this film, was Christopher Walken as an industrialist, Max Zorin who aims to destroy Silicon Valley with the always formidable Grace Jones as his accomplice.
+The bad guy, in this film, was Christopher Walken playing an industrialist, Max Zorin who aims to destroy Silicon Valley with the always formidable Grace Jones as his accomplice.
 This of course with Walken at his best and hamming it up big time.
 Zorin hopes to create a worldwide microchip monopoly.